jimbelton/hash-table-shootout/README.md

 ## Copyright Information

 Originally written by Nick Welch in 2010.
-Updated and enhanced by Jim Belton in 2015 Copyright by Jim Belton.
-Licensed under the [MIT License](https://opensource.org/licenses/MIT)
+Updated and enhanced by Jim Belton in 2015.
+This version is copyright by Jim Belton and licensed under the [MIT License](https://opensource.org/licenses/MIT)